darafferty/rapthor/docs/source/parset.rst

     mem_fraction
         Fraction of the total memory (per node) to use for WSClean jobs (default = 0.9).

+    apply_diagonal_solutions
+        Apply separate XX and YY corrections during facet-based imaging (default = ``False``).
+        If ``False``, scalar solutions (the average of the XX and YY solutions) are applied instead.
+        (Separate XX and YY corrections are always applied when using non-facet-based imaging methods.)

     use_mpi
         Use MPI to distribute WSClean jobs over multiple nodes (default = ``False``)?
 If ``True`` and more than one node can be allocated to each